iamsatishsharma/iOS_Interview_Questions/README.md

 To ensure you have access to valuable interview questions whenever you need them, I've established this open-source repository.

-# Follow and give a start :star:
+# Follow and give a star :star: and share it with your colleagues and friends.
 Please give this project a star if you find it useful or are using it to learn or begin your solution.
 Thanks!

 # Want to contribute?